Bit2Me bug bounty

 The rewards given by Bit2Me range from € 50 for low vulnerabilities to € 5,000 for highly critical ones.

-Normal rewards will be handled based on the CVSS v3.1 Vulnerability Score:
+Normal rewards will be managed based on our vulnerability criticality criteria.

 For vulnerabilities that, from the company's internal cybersecurity team, we consider VERY critical, Bit2Me has a special reward of € 5,000.